1. Initial Separation

 2. The Stress of Visiting Them

 Your expectations for visiting your grandchild will be high.
-It is unlikely that everything about the visit will go smoothly.
-It may take time for your grandchild to feel comfortable with you.
+It is unlikely that everything about the visit will go smoothly, although it will help if you make decisions about the visit before you go.
+Once you arrive, it may take time for your grandchild to feel comfortable with you.
 When it is time for you to leave, you may feel sadness for two reasons: first, that the trip was not as perfect as you had imagined, and second, that the trip is over.

 What to Do